ilovefibos/fibos-networks/README.md

-# eos-networks
+# fibos-networks
-List of known EOS networks and endpoints
+List of known FIBOS networks and endpoints